 But there is a second very important sense of Jesus saving us “from” our sins.
 And that is the Bible’s insistent teaching that we should live a life of ongoing victory over sin.
 Jesus can and will save us: 1) from the guilt of and wrath due to our sins, and 2) from the continual practice of sinning.
 The Bible is quite clear on this second sense.

 Spiritually speaking, when we come to Jesus Christ the Savior in faith and repentance, we are said to be “crucified with Christ.”
 It’s as though we take our sins and deposit them forever at Christ’s cross, where He died to remedy our fatal sin problem.
 As Peter wrote (above), Jesus “bore our sins” on that cross.
-So when you came to Jesus as your Lord and Savior, consider yourself to have left all the guilt and shame of your sins at the cross.
+So when you came personally to our Lord and Savior Jesus Christ, consider yourself to have left all the guilt and shame of your sins at the cross.
 You are now “crucified with Christ” and have begun a new life as a forgiven son or daughter of God (2 Corinthians 6:18).

 Verse 6, KJV, says that “our old man is crucified with Him,” as we saw in Galatians 2:20.
 Then in water baptism (vss.
 3-4), we bury that old man of sin, and we rise from that watery “grave” to live a new life.

 What kind of new life?
 Well, remember that your sinful “old man” was crucified with Christ and buried with Him in baptism, then you arose (as He did) to new life.
 Verses 7-8, KJV, tell us: “…he that is dead is freed from sin.
 Now if we be dead with Christ, we believe that we shall also live with him.”
 Our sins were left at His cross … our old man of sin was buried in baptism … and our new man (with sin crucified and buried) arose to “live a new life.”
 What kind? — “freed from sin” (vs. 7).